eggfly/pico-mac-nano/README.md

       - **NOTE**: When this option is used, the ROM image must be built with an `umac` build with a corresponding `MEMSIZE`

 **NOTE** All other options available in pico-mac are still recognised but are not listed here because the LCD and custom PCB used in pico-mac-nano require them to be set to specific values.
-Overriding the default for any option but DMEMSIZE will cause problems.
+Overriding the default for any option other than DMEMSIZE will cause problems.

 Tip: `cmake` caches these variables, so if you see weird behaviour having built previously and then changed an option, delete the `build`